nodejs/node/doc/api/async_hooks.md

 The `TCPSERVERWRAP` is the server which receives the connections.

 The `TCPWRAP` is the new connection from the client.
-When a new connection is made the `TCPWrap` instance is immediately constructed.
-This happens outside of any JavaScript stack (side note: a `executionAsyncId()` of `0` means it's being executed from C++, with no JavaScript stack above it).
+When a new connection is made, the `TCPWrap` instance is immediately constructed.
+This happens outside of any JavaScript stack.
+(An `executionAsyncId()` of `0` means that it is being executed from C++ with no JavaScript stack above it).
 With only that information, it would be impossible to link resources together in terms of what caused them to be created, so `triggerAsyncId` is given the task of propagating what resource is responsible for the new resource's existence.